wasm-tool/rollup-plugin-rust/README.md

 ## Usage

-Add the plugin in your `rollup.config.js` and import a `Cargo.toml` file:
+Add the plugin in your `rollup.config.js`, and now you can use `Cargo.toml` files as entries:

 ```js
 import rust from "rollup-plugin-rust";